 - Licorice.
 Licorice too has an affinity to the adrenal glands.
 Use this herb with caution if your client has elevated blood pressure.

 - Brahmi/Gotu Kola.
-Gotu Kola helps support mental faculties and also calms vata and pitta, supporting the entire nervous system.
+Gotu Kola as a tablet, powder, or liquid extract helps support mental faculties and also calms vata and pitta, supporting the entire nervous system.

 - 7-Herb Energy.
 This liquid extract formulation has both of the above herbs, in addition to other adrenal gland adaptogens, such as ginseng.
 The formulation is not stimulating, but rather balancing and nourishing to the glands.